PostHog/nps-survey-app/README.md

 Obvious ideas include:

 - Integrating the app with PostHog's feature flags, so it can be targeted to certain types of users
+- Using feature flags to make it so it isn't only shown to users once